Fropops/Fropops.github.io/_posts/2023-06-10-Fork-and-Run-CSharp-Process-Creation.md

 ![Simple Process Creation With Output Execution](/assets/img/posts/ForkAndRun/exec-simple-creation-with-output.png)

-# What does it look likes in our C2?
+# What does it look like in our C2?

 When integrated in the agent, this code allow us to execute remote commands, here you can find two simple samples :